theidealist101/subnodeica/README.md

 - More diverse terrain features (e.g. pillars in Plateaus, floating land in Underwater Islands) and narrow surface caves
 - More biomes, including cavern biomes such as the Jellyshroom Caves
 - More decorations for the main biomes
-- Tools, beginning with the survival knife and sandstone chunks and the crafting recipes coming from them
-- Debris and blueprints and metal salvage from the Aurora
+- Debris and scannable blueprints and metal salvage from the Aurora
 - Stalkers, the only major mob of these three biomes to not yet be implemented, as it needs metal salvage to play with
 - Improvements and fixes for mob behaviours, like floating mobs, fish which sometimes try to swim into the ground, gasopods which sleep when they shouldn't, reefbacks which are really bad at avoiding terrain, etc.
 - Putting more stuff in Lifepod 5 and making it actually usable

-Probably next on the list are survival knife (I already have all the materials and decorations) and surface caves (I've partially made limestone chunks, even crashfish and mesmers, but they don't spawn yet because there aren't any caves)
+Probably next on the list are surface caves.
+(I've made crashfish and mesmers but they don't spawn yet.)

 Also note that the bioluminescence mechanic does not fully work yet, as Minetest does not have glow on nodes or any way of making only some parts of a texture glow; I intend to get this added to Minetest.
 There are also no animations on models, as I'm waiting for .gltf support first.